ashish-augustine/react-tariff/README.md

   ### `json-server --watch db.json -p 4000`

-  In the project directory, you can run:
+  In new terminal, in the project directory, you can run:
    ### `npm install && npm start`